Yorkies are tiny, but they have a big attitude.

 - 5 How To Stop Ratting Behavior In Yorkies

 Can Yorkies Hunt And Kill Rats?

-Yes, Yorkies are bred to be ratters, killing mice and rats in small spaces.
-They may have even been used for hunting.
+Yes, Yorkies were bred to be ratters, killing mice and rats in small spaces.
+They were even used for hunting.
 Terriers are experts at killing animals that live in dens or burrows.

 Yorkies have a long and illustrious tradition of big stories told with elegance, flash, and attitude.
 Read more to know more about the rat-killing days of Yorkies.
 We will also give tips on what to do if your Yorkie kills a rat.